-1. Luke and C-3PO look out over Tatooine
+1. Star Wars art: Luke and C-3PO on Tatooine

 In this Star Wars art concept we get a glimpse of Luke Skywalker's home planet of Tatooine.
 The desert habitat, which plays such an integral part in the saga, is artfully imagined.
 You can just imagine the planet's indigenous lifeforms - such as the Womp rat and bantha - inhabiting such a desolate scene.

-Not exactly how Vader finally appeared on the big screen, but - compared to many of McQuarrie's original character illustrations - the final version of Darth Vader was a close facsimile to the concept art.
+We love this Star Wars art as it reveals a different version of Darth Vader from the one that finally appeared on the big screen, but - compared to many of McQuarrie's original character illustrations - the final version of Darth Vader was a close facsimile to the concept art.
 Vader's intimidating demeanour, cape, and iconic helmet are all present.

 Looking for the inspiration for the closing scene of The Empire Strikes Back?
 Well, look no further.
 There may be some characters missing, but this piece of Star Wars art clearly inspired the closing shot of Lucas' second movie, which left the story balancing on a knife edge and - because of this - was one of the most striking shots from all the movies.